avestic/avesta/README.md

 One man's cringe is another's profundity.
 Give it some time and you too will be drawn into the cringe.

 ### What is "Avestic"?
-Avestic refers to any application built based on Avesta the framework.
+Avestic is an adjective; and here, it means an application built on top of Avesta, the framework.
 It's short for "Avesta-based".